Home Insurance After Foreclosure: How It Affects Future Coverage

 Insurance application questions Rarely asked directly Rarely asked directly

-Policy cancellation risk No — not a direct cancel trigger No — not a direct cancel trigger
+Policy cancellation risk Not a direct cancel trigger Not a direct cancel trigger

-Recovery speed Moderate (3–7 years) Can be faster with Ch.
+Recovery speed Moderate (3 to 7 years) Can be faster with Ch.
 13 repayment track record

-Bankruptcy actually has the potential to hurt your credit score more severely in the short term — but Chapter 13 bankruptcy (a repayment plan) can sometimes rebuild credit faster than foreclosure because it demonstrates an active effort to repay debts.
+Bankruptcy actually has the potential to hurt your credit score more severely in the short term.
+However, Chapter 13 bankruptcy (a repayment plan) can sometimes rebuild credit faster than foreclosure because it demonstrates an active effort to repay debts.

 Pincher's Pro Tip